-Certain data, forecasts and statistics in this offering circular are derived from various official or third-party sources and may not be accurate, reliable, complete or up-to-date.
+Certain data, forecasts and statistics in this Offering Circular are derived from various official or third-party sources and may not be accurate, reliable, complete or up-to-date.

-Market data and certain industry forecasts and statistics in this offering circular, including our market share information, have been derived from various official or third-party sources, including market research, publicly available information and industry publications.
-Although this information is believed to be reliable, it has not been independently verified by the Company, the Managers, the Trustee, the Agents or any of their respective affiliates, directors, officers, employees, representatives, advisors, agents and each person who controls any of them nor any of their respective affiliates.
+Market data and certain industry forecasts and statistics in this Offering Circular, including our market share information, have been derived from various official or third-party sources, including market research, publicly available information and industry publications.
+Although this information is believed to be reliable, it has not been independently verified by us or our directors and advisers or the Trustee, the Paying Agent, the Transfer Agent or the Registrar or any of their respective directors, officers, affiliates or advisors.
 Therefore, we cannot assure you as to the accuracy and reliability of such data, forecasts and statistics, which may not be consistent with other information compiled inside or outside the PRC, and may not be complete or up-to-date.
-Such facts, forecasts and statistics include those set out in the sections headed "- Management's Discussion and Analysis of Financial Condition and Results of Operations" and "- Business."
+Such facts, forecasts and statistics include those set out in "Business - Overview" and "Business - Our Strengths."
 Because of possibly flawed or ineffective collection methods or discrepancies between published information and market practice and other problems, the statistics herein may be inaccurate or may not be comparable to statistics produced for other economies, and you should not place undue reliance on them.
 Furthermore, we cannot assure you that they are stated or compiled on the same basis, or with the same degree of accuracy, as similar statistics presented elsewhere.
 In all cases, you should consider carefully how much weight or importance you should attach to or place on such data, forecasts or statistics.

-RISKS RELATING TO THE BONDS AND THE SHARES
+RISKS RELATING TO THE NOTES

-The Bonds do not restrict our ability to incur additional debt, including any financings in the capital markets from time to time, repurchase the Bonds or repay other indebtedness or to take other actions that could negatively impact holders of the Bonds.
+The Notes do not restrict our ability to incur additional debt, repurchase the Notes or repay other indebtedness or to take other actions that could negatively impact holders of the Notes.

-We are not restricted under the terms of the Bonds from incurring additional debt or from repurchasing the Bonds or repaying other indebtedness.
-Future incurrence of indebtedness may increase the risks related to us as described in this offering circular.
-In addition, the covenants applicable to the Bonds do not require us to achieve or maintain any minimum financial results relating to its financial positions or results of operations.
-As such, we are able to and may raise financings in the capital markets or incur debt, including issue of other debt securities, from time to time.
-Our ability to recapitalize, incur additional debt and take other actions that are not limited by the terms of the Bonds could have the effect of diminishing our ability to make payments on the Bonds when due.
+We are not restricted under the terms of the Notes from incurring additional debt or from repurchasing the Notes or repaying other indebtedness.
+Future incurrence of indebtedness may increase the risks related to us as described in this Offering Circular.
+In addition, the covenants applicable to the Notes do not require us to achieve or maintain any minimum financial results relating to our financial positions or results of operations.
+Our ability to recapitalize, incur additional debt and take other actions that are not limited by the terms of the Notes could have the effect of diminishing our ability to make payments on the Notes when due.